MoonPoet/xaprb-src/content/blog/2007/innotop-142-released.md

 *   Compile SQL-like expressions into Perl subroutines; eliminate need to know Perl
 *   Do not save all config data to config file, only save user's customizations
 *   Rewritten and improved command-line option handling
-*   Added &#8211;count, &#8211;delay, and other command-line options to support run-and-exit operation
+*   Added `--count,` `--delay,` and other command-line options to support run-and-exit operation
 *   Improve built-in variable sets
 *   Improve help screen with three-part balanced-column layout
 *   Simplify table-editor and improve hotkey support